 There is no such thing as a normal vagina or vulva (the external tissue surrounding the vaginal opening), but some women may find that pregnancy and childbirth-related changes and enlarged or elongated labia minora prevents them from feeling confident and comfortable in bathing suits, clothing, or in intimate relationships.
 Concerns regarding the look or feel of the tissue around the vagina are best addressed with the common but not-frequently-talked-about procedure, labiaplasty.

 While vaginal concerns (such as dryness and laxity common after pregnancy, menopause, and chemotherapy) are best addressed with vaginal rejuvenation, labiaplasty is an aesthetically-driven surgical procedure that corrects elongated, enlarged or uneven labia minora (the inner lips of tissue surrounding the vaginal opening).
 For most women, the labia minora are for the most part covered by the labia majora (outer lips).
 In others, however, genetics, puberty, aging and pregnancy can cause the inner lips to extend beyond the outer lips.
-Some women can experience discomfort and irritation with overly long labia minora, leading to discomfort in clothing, during exercise, and with sexual relationships, while other women may just be bothered by the appearance of the labia.
+Some women can experience pain and irritation with too long labia minora, leading to discomfort in clothing, during exercise, and with sexual relationships, while other women may be bothered by the appearance of the labia.
 Labiaplasty treatments can address these concerns.

 Even though this part of the body may not be visible to most individuals, it can impact several aspects of life.
 Discomfort with the appearance of the labia can make some patients feel uncomfortable showing that part of their body to their partner, impacting sexual relationships.
 Some women feel self-conscious about showing excessive labial tissue through tight clothing or swimwear, or having to “tuck in” the labia into undergarments.
 Elongated or enlarged labia minora can also feel uncomfortable; for some patients, the large size of the lips can make otherwise simple activities such as exercising or riding a bicycle uncomfortable and even painful.